gridstatus/gridstatus/README.md

     <a href="https://badge.fury.io/py/gridstatus"><img src="https://badge.fury.io/py/gridstatus.svg" alt="PyPI version" height="18"></a>
 </p>

-`gridstatus` is a Python library that provides a uniform API for accessing electricity supply, demand, and pricing data for the major Independent System Operators (ISOs) in the United States.
-It currently supports data from CAISO, SPP, ISONE, MISO, Ercot, NYISO, and PJM.
+`gridstatus` is a Python library that provides a uniform API for accessing electricity supply, demand, and pricing data for the major Independent System Operators (ISOs) in the United States, and one from Canada.
+It currently supports data from CAISO, SPP, ISONE, MISO, Ercot, NYISO, PJM, and AESO.

 ## GridStatus.io